openebs-archive/openebs-docs/docs/setupstoragevolumes.md

 This pvc name is used in application yaml to run application using OpenEBS Jiva volume.

-Jiva volume can also be created dynamically. you need to change the storage class name to **openebs-jiva-default** from **openebs-standard** in the percona-openebs-deployment.yaml and then apply the yaml as mentioned below.
+Jiva volume can also be created dynamically. you must change the storage class name to **openebs-jiva-default** from **openebs-standard** in the percona-openebs-deployment.yaml and then apply the yaml as mentioned below.

 ```
 wget https://raw.githubusercontent.com/openebs/openebs/master/k8s/demo/percona/percona-openebs-deployment.yaml